applico/kevin-beacon/README.md

 6. Configure Bluetooth Dongle

-With your Bluetooth dongle plugged in, running the following command will give detail about the device:
+With your Bluetooth dongle plugged in, running the following command will give details about the device:

 ```$ hciconfig```